Our Mission Statement

 The mission of Cumberland Gap High School is to get students ready for the next level through communication and measurement of student progress toward college and career-readiness.

 Cumberland Gap High School sits on 67 scenic acres in western Claiborne County, Tennessee in the foothills of the culturally-rich Appalachian Mountains, located about a mile from scenic Highway 63.
-Enrollment for the 2016-2017 school year averages 575 students with 45 faculty, 28 support staff, a principal, and assistant principal.
-Our school opened its doors to students in 2003, merging Powell Valley High and Forge Ridge High Schools.
+Enrollment for the 2021-2022 school year averages 520 students with 45 faculty, 28 support staff, a principal, and assistant principal.
+The school opened its doors to students in 2003, merging Powell Valley High and Forge Ridge High Schools.
 Both of these schools have a proud heritage of educating students in the area.
 Graduates represent every profession, and many have gained prominence on the state and national levels.

 The vision of Cumberland Gap High School is to create an effective secondary school, preparing students for the highest level of readiness for career choices.